rnar17/mealprepmoggers/docs/EVALUATION.md

 ### 8. Creating a post with a large image prompts a message to say the post "failed", however the post still posts on the website, and the image would never load.

+## Conclusion

-To find these bugs, our team thought of ideas to that could potentially "break" TraderBird.
+o find these bugs, our team thought of ideas to that could potentially "break" TraderBird.
 Doing things like spamming buttons and creating posts with extreme comments were images were how we were able to come up with such bugs.

-## Conclusion

-These three issues hindered our ability to fully evaluate TraderBird.
-Addressing the setup documentation and fixing the broken register page would make it easier to begin proper evaluation and testing.
-We recommend focusing on the first two issues as a priority.
+Addressing the setup documentation was what our team deemed was the most prominant bug.